Why we work in Uganda

 Patricia's life transformed with a sewing machine

-Patricia knows the devastating power of the poverty and the heartbreak it can so easily bring.
+Patricia knows the devastating power of poverty and the heartbreak it can so easily bring.
 Patricia lives in Uganda and the Poverty Thief has never been far away, he was there at her birth and followed her throughout her childhood.

 Patricia’s story began with her birth as the youngest of six children, born to a single mother.
 Her mother’s story was one of pain and tragedy with no choices and no opportunity to escape the downward spiral of poverty.
 Patricia’s mother was unable to work and struggled to provide even the most basic support for her young family.
 There was never going to be an opportunity for Patricia to go to school and she has never had a single day’s schooling.